Bowie knife: Portrayal in popular culture

 The Bowie knife has been present in popular culture throughout the ages, ranging from the days of the Western dime novels and pulps to Literary Fiction such as the 1897 classic vampire novel Dracula by Irish author Bram Stoker.
 Despite the popular image of Count Dracula having a stake driven through his heart at the conclusion of the story, Dracula is killed by his heart being pierced by Quincey Morris's Bowie knife and his throat being sliced by Jonathan Harker's kukri knife.
-Tarzan is depicted to own a Bowie knife that belonged to his late father.
+The character Tarzan is depicted to own a Bowie knife that belonged to his late father.
 Bowie knives appeared in the classic works of Americans Harriet Beecher Stowe and Mark Twain, Englishman Charles Dickens, and Frenchman Jules Verne.

-The Bowie knife was a staple in The Alamo movies of 1960 and 2004; the first three Rambo movies, First Blood (1982), Rambo: First Blood Part II (1985), and Rambo III (1988); the film Crocodile Dundee (1986) and its sequel Crocodile Dundee II (1988); and Friday the 13th (1980).
+The Bowie knife is a staple in The Alamo movies of 1960 and 2004; the first three Rambo movies, First Blood (1982), Rambo: First Blood Part II (1985), and Rambo III (1988); the film Crocodile Dundee (1986) and its sequel Crocodile Dundee II (1988); and Friday the 13th (1980).
 The Bowie knife is also Ghostface's signature weapon in the Scream franchise (1996).
+In the Quentin Tarantino film Inglourious Basterds, the character Lt.
+Aldo Raine carries a Bowie knife which he uses to carve swastika symbols on to the foreheads of Nazi soldiers.

 The famous singer and musician David Bowie (born David Robert Jones) took the name Bowie after the Bowie knife because, in his words, "it cuts both ways".

-In the first-person shooter video game Team Fortress 2, the Sniper character has an unlockable weapon named the Bushwacka, which is styled after a Bowie knife.